-State of the Nation Address By His Excellency Jacob Zuma, President of the Republic of South Africa on the occasion of the Joint Sitting Of Parliament in Cape Town on 17 June 2014.
+State of the Nation Address By His Excellency Jacob G Zuma, President of the Republic of South Africa on the occasion of the Joint Sitting Of Parliament Cape Town, 14 February 2013.

-Deputy President of the Republic, Honourable Cyril Ramaphosa,
+Deputy President of the Republic, Honourable Kgalema Motlanthe;